All you need to know about Authority & Network Authority concepts.

 All entities spawned in the Server will be automatically synced in the Client.
 I.e. you can access it's methods and get all data from it without needing to manually sync it.

 In the same way, entities spawned in the Client will only exist for that Client, trying to send those entities to the server will cause errors.

 Another important concept in nanos world is the Network Authority.
 We have a "distributed network authority" concept, which means the work of calculating physics and AI (for example) are automatically assigned and distributed to the clients.
-In general, if an Actor is near an in-game Character, it's physics will be calculated by that player's device.
+In general, if a Base Actor is near an in-game Character, it's physics will be calculated by that player's device.
 The Player that is responsible for calculating and sharing the results is called Network Authority.